helly206/-AI-CHATBOT-WITH-NLP/README.md

 ***Note***
 - This chatbot is rule-based, so if you ask something outside of its trained responses or logic, it will treat it as unknown talk and give a default reply.
+-  It also uses emojis to make the conversation more friendly and fun!

 ***OUTPUT***